 low water, low maintenance, native plants

-The mountains that surround me are my greatest source of inspiration.
 I graduated from Utah State University with dual majors in Plant Science and Residential Landscape Design and Construction, and I’ve spent many years working in maintenance, installation, and nursery settings.
-As a landscape architect, I have been designing landscapes professionally for the last 7 years.
+I have been designing landscapes professionally for the last 7 years.

 If your goal is a well-designed, functional space that welcomes you, I can help you achieve that.
 Whether you share my level of enthusiasm for plants and the ecosystem or not, that’s perfectly okay!
 I’ve dedicated my life to this work, so you don’t have to.